This website uses cookies to ensure you get the best experience on our website. cookie information

 4. Drive Smoothly

-The harder you push that pedal and accelerate, the more fuel you use!
-To ensure you are driving as fuel-efficient as possible, the RAC say “the best advice in urban areas is to change up through the gears as quickly as you can with the lowest revs possible, probably at around 2000rpm.
+Repeated acceleration and braking has a big impact on fuel usage, which can easily happen when driving in busy urban areas or following traffic on country roads.
+To ensure you are driving as fuel-efficiently as possible, the RAC says “the best advice in urban areas is to change up through the gears as quickly as you can with the lowest revs possible, probably at around 2000rpm.
 Remember: the faster an engine spins, the more fuel it uses.”

 3. Stick to the speed limit